sp3006/sfguide-build-data-agents-using-snowflake-cortex-ai/README.md

 SELECT * FROM DOCS_CHUNKS_TABLE;
 ```

-As a demo, we are going to show how CLASSIFY_TEXT Cortex function to classify the document type.
-We have two classes: Bike and Snow, and we will pass the document title and the first chunk of the document to the function
+See how CLASSIFY_TEXT Cortex function can be used to classify the document type.
+We have two classes: Bike and Snow, and we will pass the document title and the first chunk of the document to the function.

 ```SQL
 CREATE OR REPLACE TEMPORARY TABLE docs_categories AS WITH unique_documents AS (